02scanks/E-Commerce-Store-With-Review-Feature/README.md

-# EComm Review App / Car Parts Direction
+# EComm Review App / Car Parts Direct

 Welcome to **EComm Review App / Car Parts Direct**, a sophisticated C# application designed to streamline e-commerce management and enhance user interaction through product reviews.
 This application leverages the power of Entity Framework Core for seamless database operations and offers a comprehensive set of features to manage products, shopping carts, and user reviews effectively.